injamul3798/injamul3798/README.md

 This is Injamul Haque😊 .
 I am studying BSc in Computer Science Engineering, DIU
 ### I’m also currently working on Object Oriented Programming.
 Also I’m learning Database management System now.
-You can contact with me by sending email or messa
+You can contact with me by sending email or message

 <!--